vvaidy/Qo-DL/README.md

 - Any specials characters that Windows doesn't support in filenames are replaced with "-" (except "<" & ">" for now).
 - If an album folder needs to be made, but already exists, it and its contents will be deleted.
 - If a track is unavailable for streaming because of right owner restrictions, it will be skipped (some record labels disallow streaming of their music).
-- If the following files exists in the current working dir, they'll be deleted: (1-100).flac/.mp3, cover.jpg, booklet.pdf.
-This is to avoid any filename clashes.
+**- If the following files exists in the current working dir, they'll be deleted: (1-100).flac/.mp3, cover.jpg, booklet.pdf.
+This is to avoid any filename clashes.**

 If you need to get in touch: Sorrow#5631

 # To do
 - **Increase max tracks downloadable per album.
 It's currently 50.**
-- **MP3 support.**
 - Fix known issues.
 - More efficient way of increasing max tracks downloadable per album.
-- Invalid URL input handling.
 - Progress bar?
 - Download playlists.
-- Ability to choose which size album cover to fetch via config file.
-- Ability to choose from "01. " and "01 -" file naming schemes via config fie.
 - Implement Japanese translation.
 - General code clean up.
-- Integrate "Get UAT.exe" code into main exe.
 - Commandline options.
 - Download from list of urls.
 - "<" & ">" handling in file names.